-The Directors have outlined in the Operating and Financial Review that they expect to derive additional income from the Zeiss collaboration over the next year, as well as achieving sales of the second-generation pre-clinical research product.
-The cost base of the company will increase to reflect the additional resource being employed to develop these activities.
-This investment is required to move the Company towards profitability.
+The Directors have outlined in the Operating and Financial Review above that they expect to continue to derive income from the CZM collaboration over the next year, as well as achieving sales of Five 2 (ViewnVivo), the second-generation pre-clinical and translational research product.
+The Company expects to develop a system suitable for marketing for clinical use and to seek regulatory approval for the clinical use of this system in one or more cancer applications.
+The Company also expects to complete Stage 2 of its breast cancer trial and commence Stage 3 of the trial in one or more medical centres.